podvorna/API-car-park/README.md

 # APIcarpark
-REST API for car park
+REST API for car park with driver.
+The application has two models (drivers and vehicle).